StuyCSDojo/dojo-resources/private_resources/source/software_installation_and_tips/software_tutorials/remote_file_transfer/ssh_tutorial.rst

 StuyCS SSH Hostname
 -------------------
-Due to a change in ISP, access from outside is not restricted to ``clyde.stuycs.org``.
+Due to a change in ISP, access from outside is not restricted to ``clyde.stuy.edu``.
 Therefore, from outside the school, you would run the following command:
 ::

-   $ ssh <username>@clyde.stuycs.org
+   $ ssh <username>@clyde.stuy.edu

-In the case that the DNS server is messed up, the IP address for ``clyde.stuycs.org`` is ``24.103.0.186``.
+In the case that the DNS server is messed up, the IP address for ``clyde.stuy.edu`` is ``24.103.0.186``.

-After you have connected to ``clyde.stuycs.org``, it is in your best interest to ssh into one of the lab machines.
+After you have connected to ``clyde.stuy.edu``, it is in your best interest to ssh into one of the lab machines.
 Here are the hostnames for the four main servers along with their IP address (in the case that the DNS server is messed up)
 ::